 I was extremely fortunate to have parents who made education a priority and paid for both my private high school and college tuition.
-It’s shocking to see how much tuition and fees costs, especially today.
+It’s shocking to see how much tuition and fees cost these days.

 They never spoiled me though.
-To teach me the value of a dollar, as soon as I turned sixteen, I worked 17 hours at my local supermarket bagging groceries.
-EVERY weekend.
+To teach me the value of a dollar, as soon as I turned 16, I worked 17 hours at my local supermarket bagging groceries.
+Every weekend.
 To make matters worse, my car insurance back then was like $3,200 a year.
-That was like… 75% of my yearly paycheck!
+That was like half of my yearly salary!

 Top 5 CRAZY Hustles in College